 Includes amounts payable to public stockholders who properly redeem their shares in connection with our successful completion of our initial business combination.

 A portion of the offering expenses will be paid from the proceeds of loans from our sponsor of up to \$450,000 as described in this prospectus.
 On July 24, 2020, we borrowed \$300,000 under the promissory note with our sponsor

-- The underwriters have agreed to defer underwriting commissions equal to 3.5% of the gross proceeds of this offering.
-Upon completion of our initial business combination, \$10,500,000, which constitutes the underwriters' deferred commissions (or \$12,075,000 if the underwriters' over-allotment option is exercised in full) will be paid to the (3) underwriters from the funds held in the trust account, and the remaining funds will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions.
-This amount represents the approximate amount of annual director and officer liability insurance premiums the registrant anticipates paying following the completion of its initial - (4) public offering and until it completes a business combination. - (5) These expenses are estimates only.
+- (3) The underwriters have agreed to defer underwriting commissions equal to 3.5% of the gross proceeds of this offering.
+Upon completion of our initial business combination, \$10,500,000, which constitutes the underwriters' deferred commissions (or \$12,075,000 if the underwriters' over-allotment option is exercised in full) will be paid to the underwriters from the funds held in the trust account, and the remaining funds will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination, to fund the purchases of other companies or for working capital.
+The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - (4) This amount represents the approximate amount of annual director and officer liability insurance premiums the registrant anticipates paying following the completion of its initial public offering and until it completes a business combination. - (5) These expenses are estimates only.
 Our actual expenditures for some or all of these items may differ from the estimates set forth herein.
 For example, we may incur greater legal and accounting expenses than our current estimates in connection with negotiating and structuring our business combination based upon the level of complexity of such business combination.
-In the event we identify a business combination target in a specific industry subject to specific regulations, we may incur additional expenses associated with legal due diligence and the engagement of special legal counsel.
+In the event we identify a business combination target in a specific industry subject to specific regulations, we may incur additional expensess associated with legal due diligence and the engagement of special legal counsel.
 In addition, our staffing needs may vary and as a result, we may engage a number of consultants to assist with legal and financial due diligence.
-We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses (6) - Includes estimated amounts that may also be used in connection with our business combination to fund a "no shop" provision and commitment fees for financing.
+We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses. - (6) Includes estimated amounts that may also be used in connection with our business combination to fund a "no shop" provision and commitment fees for financing.